 After you’ve watched the fish fly, and browsed some of the shops, do look out for the World’s Largest Shoe Museum and also the Gum Wall, a brick wall covered in used chewing gum, located in an alleyway in Post Alley under Pike Place Market.
 For once you can happily encourage your kids to chew gum then take it out their mouths to stick on the wall!
 (Just be sure to wash or sanitise hands afterwards!)

-You May Also Enjoy Reading 11 Totally Lit Things to do in Seattle with Teens
+You May Also Enjoy 10 FREE Things To Do in Seattle With Kids

 #4.
 Go Underground in Seattle’s Hidden City